 Luckily, there are loopholes.
-With BMO Performance Plan and Scotia One, one way to escape paying chequing account fees is to maintain maintaining a monthly minimum balance.
+With BMO Performance Chequing Account and Scotiabank’s Preferred Package, one way to escape paying chequing account fees is to maintain maintaining a monthly minimum balance.
 Another method is through bank loyalty.
 If you have several accounts or products through one financial institution, they may be willing to waive the banking fees on your personal chequing account.
 Lastly, look at rewards or cashback as a way of skirting fees.
-Since Scotia One is a rewards chequing account, you may even earn enough points to justify paying a monthly fee, as well as get the added benefit of a brick and mortar bank.
+Since the Scotiabank Preferred Package is a rewards chequing account, you may even earn enough points to justify paying a monthly fee, as well as get the added benefit of a brick and mortar bank.

 Types of Chequing Accounts

 As well as looking for different features, there are different types of chequing accounts that may suit your needs and interests.
 These are some of the most common types of chequing accounts available to Canadians.